elsehow/ipfs-shrinkwrap/README.md

 Shrinkwrap your npm dependencies by backing them up to IPFS.

 **WARNING** This is a WIP.
-Shrinkwrapped dependencies may contain information about your system, e.g. your path or other environment info. *Use at your own risk!*
+Shrinkwrapped dependencies may contain information about your system, e.g. your path or other environment info. *Use at your own risk!* (thanks @clkao).

 ## install